wepogo/testbot/README.md

 # testbot

-testbot is a free,
-open source,
-run-it-yourself
-Continuous Integration (CI) tool.
+testbot is a Continuous Integration (CI) tool designed for private GitHub monorepos.

 To run a testbot instance,
 read [Getting Started](docs/GETTING_STARTED.md).

 ## Why

-Try testbot if you want these things from your CI tool:
+Try testbot if you want to:

 1. start tests in < 3s after opening or editing a pull request
 2. run only the tests relevant to the change
+3. control your caches
-3. avoid leaking code, credentials, or data to a third-party CI provider
+4. avoid leaking code, credentials, or data to a third-party CI provider

 Common causes of slow-starting tests on hosted CI services are multi-tenant queues and containerization.